JoeChrys/computer_architecture/README.md

 Ilia Zarka 9289\
 Iosif Chrysostomou 9130

-All the numbers below correspond to our given ansewers for the questions found in the file `arch_assignment1_v3.pdf`
+All the numbers below correspond to our answers given for the questions found in the file `arch_assignment1_v3.pdf`

 ---